-Curiously, the Covid pandemic affected all the industries with a similar timing (Figure 3), with stronger downturns during the months of March, June, September and December, which coincided with the imposal of quarantines in several parts of the country, especially in the Santiago capital area (which concentrates around 40% of the population and GDP of the country).
-There were therefore downturns of labor market activity during the quarantines, followed by brief recoveries during the months in which the lockdowns were eased.
-The pandemic was less harsh for the Manufacturing, Agriculture and Mining sectors, which experienced smaller downturns and stronger recoveries.
+Curiously, the COVID-19 pandemic affected all the industries with a similar timing (figure 3), with stronger downturns during the months of March, June, September and December, which coincided with the imposition of quarantines in several parts of the country, especially in the Santiago capital area (which concentrates around 40% of the population and GDP of the country).
+There were, therefore, downturns of labour market activity during the quarantines, followed by brief recoveries during the months in which the lockdowns were eased.
+The pandemic was less harsh for the manufacturing, agriculture and mining sectors, which experienced smaller downturns and stronger recoveries.

-3.2 Policy measures taken in Chile to soften the Covid shock
+3.2.
+Policy measures taken in Chile to soften the COVID-19 shock

 Chile implemented a package of fiscal measures, a delaying by the Financial Market Commission of the Basel III standards for banks, plus a monetary policy rate cut, bank credit lines and liquidity measures of the Central Bank of Chile (Central Bank of Chile 2020).
-The household measures can be grouped in three categories: i) income, tax relief and expenses support, iii) debt deferral and lower interest rates, and iii) a pension account withdrawal.
+The household measures can be grouped in three categories: (i) income, tax relief and expense support, (ii) debt deferral and lower interest rates and (iii) a pension account withdrawal.